stanford-oval/cs294-homework-workdir/hw1/README.md

 ## An Example QA Skill: Restaurant
-This work directory comes with a sample data for restaurants: [`./source-data/restaurants/sample.json`](source-data/restaurants/sample.json).
+This work directory comes with sample data for restaurants: [`./source-data/restaurants/sample.json`](source-data/restaurants/sample.json).
 It is similar to what you can crawl from yelp.com pages, which contain schema.org markups in the form of [`json-ld`](https://en.wikipedia.org/wiki/JSON-LD).

 ### Generate Manifest and Value Datasets
-With this sample data you can simply run the following two commands under `hw1` directory to get a base manifest and a set of value datasets for your skill.
+With this sample data you can run the following two commands under `hw1` directory to get a base manifest and a set of value datasets for your skill.

 ```bash